matplotlib/data-prototype/docs/source/design/index.rst

 There is still some ambiguity as to what should be put in the data.
 For example with `~matplotlib.lines.Line2D` it is clear that the *x* and *y* data should be pulled from the ``DataContiner``, but things like *color* and *linewidth* are ambiguous.
-A later section will make the case that it should be possible, but maybe not required, that these values be accessible in the data context.
+It should be possible, but maybe not required, that these values be derived from the data returned by the ``DataContainer``.

 An additional task that the ``DataContainer`` can do is to describe the type, shape, fields, and topology of the data it contains.
 For example a